 We headed to the Marshall Point Lighthouse hoping the weather would clear.
 Sadly it did not and was actually worse than when we had stopped there earlier in our trip.
 Despite the drizzle, the place was also crowded.
 After a short debate, we decided to leave.

-It was almost 2pm when we spotted signs for Schoolhouse Bakery.
-Since we hadn’t eaten lunch yet we pulled in.
+It was almost 2pm and we hadn’t eaten lunch yet.
+We spotted signs for Schoolhouse Bakery and pulled in.
 It always amazes me to find these small local businesses out in remote areas and how they manage to survive, most primarily because of tourism.
 The pandemic messed that up for so many of these businesses.
 This bakery however was also a favorite with the locals who know the pastries here are delicious treats.
-Overhead another customer saying the cream horns are the best.
+Overheard another customer saying the cream horns are the best.
 I met a lady in the parking lot who was there to get goodies for her husband’s birthday.
-She had a beautiful unusually Sable colored Husky she let me pet and love on while we waited for our sandwiches.
+She had a beautiful and rare Sable colored Husky she let me pet and love on while we waited for our sandwiches.
 The woman who owned the bakery seemed none too happy to wait on us as we came right before closing.
 I do apologize for that.
 Had a turkey sandwich which was just average.
 Next time, I’ll get the fresh baked baguette as a base for the sandwich and one or more of the desserts like the Whoopie Pies.

 We arrived in Portland to stay at the Hampton Inn.
 I rarely encounter bad places to stay but let this be a cautionary tale of one.
 I usually patronize Hilton properties as I am a Hilton Honors member and their properties are clean, nicely decorated and well run.
 We had to surrender the rental car to packed valet parking.
 The lobby was crowded with other guests who were not practicing social distancing at check in.
 I was told no king rooms were available so had to accept a room with 2 beds as they are fully booked for the night.
 Odd considering less people are traveling.

-We skip the minimal free breakfast at the hotel and head to Standard Baking Company, knowing they have awesome pastries.
+We skip the greatly scaled back free breakfast offered at the hotel and head to Standard Baking Company, knowing they have awesome pastries.
 There is a line in the parking lot as no one is allowed in the bakery.
 Instead orders are taken at a table outside and then you are called when your order it ready.
-The line moves fast and we get an incredibly moist pumpkin scone for me and blueberry scone for husband with coffee and chai.
-We gobble it up back at the hotel.
+The line moves fast and we get an incredibly moist pumpkin scone for me and a blueberry scone for husband.
+We go back to the hotel and gobble down the delicious scones with coffee and Hot Chai that we also got at the bakery.

 Even though we had a mid-afternoon flight, we had no need to stay at the hotel any longer.
 I really wanted to get a couple of donuts from Holy Donut to enjoy on the flight home.
 Unfortunately, their online order app was malfunctioning probably overwhelmed by the number of people wanting their Sunday morning donut.
 A call to the shop and assurance that they had plenty of the flavors I wanted, we head over there.
 There is a LONG line in the parking lot.
 They are only allowing 2 – 3 people in the small shop at a time.
 Those waiting are pleasant and we chat including giving a woman some tips on visiting Acadia as she is headed there.
 Are these donuts worth the almost 1 hour wait?
 You bet!
 I get one each of Dark Chocolate Sea Salt and Maple Bacon.